cajigaslab/Thalamus/README.md

 The code respository for Thalamus is hosted on GitHub at https://github.com/cajigaslab/thalamus.
 For detailed installation instructions and examples, refer to the documentation provided in the repository.

 If you use Thalamus in your work, please remember to cite the repository in any publications.
-Thalamus is protected by the GPL v2 Open Source License.